-The National Hot Rod Association (NHRA) brings its crown jewel event -- the Chevrolet Performance U.S. Nationals -- to Lucas Oil Raceway in Brownsburg from Aug.
+The National Hot Rod Association (NHRA) brings its signature event -- the 69th Annual Dodge Power Brokers NHRA U.S. Nationals -- to Lucas Oil Indianapolis Raceway Park in Hendricks County, Indiana, from Aug.
 30 through Sept.
-4, and when those dragsters come thundering into Hendricks County, it's a can't-miss event.
+4, 2023, and we have everything you need to know!

-Whether you're a devoted nitro-in-your-veins racing enthusiast, a first-time visitor or anything in between, here are 10 things to know about this year's NHRA Chevrolet Performance U.S. Nationals.
+Whether you're a devoted nitro-in-your-veins racing enthusiast, a first-time visitor or anything in between, here are 10 things to know about this year's Dodge Power Brokers NHRA U.S. Nationals.

-So you want me to get right to the point about the NHRA Chevrolet Performance U.S. Nationals, huh?
+So you want me to get right to the point about the Dodge Power Brokers NHRA U.S. Nationals, huh?
 No problem.

-- Ticket prices vary by day and by where you want to sit (click here for a full list of ticket prices)
+- Ticket prices vary by day and by where you want to sit (click here for a full list of ticket and package options and prices)

 - General admission for kids age 12 and under is free